mit-pdos/sigmaos/aws/README.txt

 $ ./login.sh vpc-061a1808693a1626a

-this starts an ssh tunnel to the VPC using the VPC. you only have to this once (e.g., you can run ./start.sh again without having to login)
+this starts an ssh tunnel to the VPC. you only have to this once (e.g., you can run ./start.sh again without having to login)

 $ ./mount.sh mounts the VPC under /mnt/9p